 OFLLAH is a 501(c)3 corporation and all donations are tax deductible.
-OFLLAH exists through the generosity of its donors and the grants that it has obtained over the years.
+OFLLAH exists through the generosity of its donors, fund-raising events, and the grants that it has obtained over the years.

-All services are free to those living within our catchment area, which is north of Grant Road, east of Swan Road, south of the Rillito River, and east of the Pantano Wash.
+All services are free to those living within our catchment area, which is north of Grant Road, east of Swan Road, south of the Rillito River, and west of the Pantano Wash.

 Our Board is made up of volunteers who live within our community.